juliawiggeshoff/supermatrix-tree/README.md

 It describes the used software versions, the commands, and paths to in and output files.

+**To be released:** Summary of main results, drawn trees

-To know more, see the documentation from Snakemake [here](https://snakemake.readthedocs.io/en/stable/snakefiles/reporting.html).
+To know more about report files, see the documentation from Snakemake [here](https://snakemake.readthedocs.io/en/stable/snakefiles/reporting.html).

 # Done :)